nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 ### Accept Relationship Request

-If the Templator Connector accepts the Relationship Request, the `status` of the data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) will change from `"Pending"` to `"Active"` and therefore a Relationship between the two Connectors will be established.
+If the Templator Connector accepts the Relationship Request, the `status` of the data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) will change from `"Pending"` to `"Active"` and therefore an active Relationship between the two Connectors will be established.
 To do this, consult the [Accept Relationship Change]({% link _docs_use-cases/use-case-transport-accept-relationship-change.md %}) use case description and specify the ID of the Relationship and the ID of the RelationshipChange.

 <!--- `PUT /api/v2/Relationships/<ID of Relationship>/Changes/<ID of RelationshipChange>/Accept` with a suitable Request body --->

-For rejecting the Relationship Request and therefore not establishing a Relationship between the two Connectors, take a look at the documentation of the [Reject Relationship Change]({% link _docs_use-cases/use-case-transport-reject-relationship-change.md %}) use case.
+For rejecting the Relationship Request and therefore not establishing an active Relationship between the two Connectors, take a look at the documentation of the [Reject Relationship Change]({% link _docs_use-cases/use-case-transport-reject-relationship-change.md %}) use case.
 {: .notice--info}

 <!--- `PUT /api/v2/Relationships/:id/Changes/:changeId/Reject` --->